Volos: Culture

 The wider region of Volos is a place rich with history, finding the first signals of culture in the Neolithic period.
 In the villages of Sesklo and Dimini, the first traces of Neolithic culture in Europe have been discovered.

 Moreover, close by Volos, there are the ancient Dimitrias, a town built by Dimitrios Poliorkitis in 294-2 AC.
 Today, the ancient theatre of Dimitrias remains preserved.
 Also present are the archaeological areas of Goritsa hill, archaeological findings dating from the early Christian period in Nea Anchialos, and the wall of Volos's old castle, which is open to visitors.

 Volos consists of a city with diverse Greek trades, as its industrial development encouraged many people to move to the city.
 The city's industrial and financial evolution also gradually resulted in cultural and social evolution, too; in 1894, Volos acquired its Municipal Theater and later its Gymnastics Club.
 In 1908, Volos became home to the first Labour Union in Greece.

 After 1922, following the Asia Minor Catastrophe, Volos received a large number of people from the destroyed regions.
 This coexistence with the locals deeply influenced the culture of the city, leaving a mark still visible in the food, music, sports, entertainment and social life of the city today.

-In modern times, there are plentiful museums and galleries to be visited throughout the city, but also in the wider region.
+In modern times, there are museums and galleries to be visited throughout the city, but also in the wider region.
 Above all, Volos forms one of the most attractive and tourist-friendly cities in Greece because of its physical setting, combining the Pagasetic Gulf with Mount Pelion.

 Volos was a candidate city for the European Capital of Culture, 2021.